pcalcado/java-api-wrapper/README.md

 You don't have to use gradle - the repo also contains a `pom.xml` file which can be used to build and test the project with [Apache Maven][] (`mvn install`).

-Jar files are available in the [downloads][download section] and on sonatype.org ([snapshots][], [releases][]).
+Jar files are available in the Github [download section][downloads] and on sonatype.org ([snapshots][], [releases][]).

 ## Examples

-The wrapper ships with some examples in `src/examples/java`:
+The wrapper ships with a few examples in `src/examples/java`:

   * [CreateWrapper][] creates a wrapper and obtains an access token using login / password.